pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 **Step 3: Create a Python function to convert tabular data into JSON format.**

-Please ensure you have installed the pandas library by running pip install pandas in PowerShell.
+Please ensure you have installed the pandas library by running ```pip install pandas``` in PowerShell.

 The ```convert_json()``` function, as described above, utilizes the pandas library to convert tabular Excel data into dataframes.
-This data can then be manipulated for further processing and upload.
+The data can then be manipulated for further processing and upload.

-Assuming there is a defined table named "input" in the first sheet of our Excel workpaper, the function extracts the journal entries' relevant information such as account code, journal amount, and description.
+Assuming there is a defined table named "input" in the first sheet of our Excel workpaper (to be created), the function extracts the journal entries' relevant information such as account code, journal amount, and description.
 This data is formatted to meet Xero's manual journal requirements, where the journal is posted in the current open period.
-The function extracts the description from the first row (excluding headers), and adds the journal amount and account code.
+The function extracts the description from the first row (excluding headers), and adds all the listed journal amounts and account codes.

 The resulting dataframe is converted into a dictionary using the ```to_dict()``` method, resembling the structure of JSON files.
 Finally, this converted data can be passed to the ```import_journals()``` function for upload.
 Refer to the script for further details.